A whale of a find: Fossil sheds light on cetacean sonar's origin

 "It's a sonar-like system which allows them basically to navigate and find food, particularly in waters where there's little light, either at great depth or in very turbulent waters with a lot of mud, like estuaries or around marshes," he added.

-Cotylocara, whose fossilized remains include a 22-inch skull, neck vertebrae and ribs, was about 10 to 11 feet long and probably swam in a shallow ocean environment, feeding on fish and squid, Geisler said.
+Cotylocara, whose fossilized remains include a 22-inch (56 cm) skull, neck vertebrae and ribs, was about 10 to 11 feet (3 to 3.4 meters) long and probably swam in a shallow ocean environment, feeding on fish and squid, Geisler said.

 The fossils were unearthed near Summerville, South Carolina, outside Charleston, said College of Charleston geology professor James Carew, another of the researchers.